eclipse-esmf/esmf-aspect-model-editor-backend/CONTRIBUTING.md

 # Code Conventions

-The ESMF Aspect Model Editor backend is written in the Java Programming Language.
+The SDS Aspect Model Editor backend is written in the Java Programming Language.
 Please have a look into our [Code Conventions](CONVENTIONS.md).

 # Release Process

 The working group may decide that it reached a stable state for the contents of the repository.
-To settle an agreement on this and provide downstream users with a stable version of the SAMM Aspect Model Editor backend, a release process can be triggered.
+To settle an agreement on this and provide downstream users with a stable version of the BAMM Aspect Model Editor backend, a release process can be triggered.

 For such a release the `working group` must approve the current state of the `main` branch as agreement.
 A `maintainer` of the repository then forks the `main` branch into a new branch that follows the naming convention `v{version_number}-RC`.
-The organization team of the is then asked to `review & approve` the `v{version_number}-RC` branch.
-If the organization agrees on the approval the steering committee needs to be notified.
+The organization team of the OMP is then asked to `review & approve` the `v{version_number}-RC` branch.
+If the organization agrees on the approval the OMP steering committee needs to be notified.
 After that notification, a `maintainer` triggers the release feature from GitHub based on the commit on which the `v{version_number}-RC` branch is based.

 ## Versioning

-We use Semantic Versioning to identify released versions of the ESMF Aspect Model Editor backend.
+We use Semantic Versioning to identify released versions of the SDS Aspect Model Editor backend.
 Semantic Versioning is documented
 [here](https://semver.org).
 It proposes to have a versioning number with the following elements: